-- 1. To extend the geometric pipeline to determine the shape of extremely large-scale objects - 2.
-To extend the photometric pipeline to be able to texture the site in the real color against strong and variable environmental illuminations - 3.
-To develop new types of sensors that can measure regions invisible from conventional ground-based laser range sensors
+- To extend the geometric pipeline to determine the shape of extremely large-scale objects - To extend the photometric pipeline to be able to texture the site in the real color against strong and variable environmental illuminations - To develop new types of sensors that can measure regions invisible from conventional ground-based laser range sensors

-For the first goal, alighment, which determines relative relations between range data sets, is one of the main components of our geometric pipeline.
-Traditional alignment algorithms[2][39][4] cannot be applied to our numerous range data sets.
+For the first goal, alignment, which determines relative relations between range data sets, is one of the main components of our geometric pipeline.
+Traditional alignment algorithms (Besl and McKay 1992; Chen and Medion 1992; Zhang 1994) cannot be applied to our numerous range data sets.
 We developed two kinds of alignment algorithms for large-scale site modeling.
-One is a rapid alignment algorithm using graphics hardware[29].
-The other is an accurate simultaneous registration algorithm running on a PC cluster reducing the influence of error accumulation [27][28].
+One is a rapid alignment algorithm using graphics hardware (Oishi et al. 2005).
+The other is an accurate simultaneous registration algorithm running on a PC cluster reducing the influence of error accumulation (Nishino and Ikeuchi 2002; Oishi et al. 2003).